Fundong

 Fundong (Kom: Fɨ̀ndoŋ) is a town and commune in Cameroon.
 It is the capital of Boyo Division, with a population of about 20,000.
-It is situated about 80 km from Bamenda, the regional Headquarters of the North West region.
-The population of Fundong is mostly rural with farming as primary occupation.
+It is situated about 80 km from Bamenda, the regional headquarters of the North West region.

-Fundong is mainly populated by Kom people.
+The population of Fundong is mostly rural, with farming as primary occupation, and is mainly populated by Kom people.

+The Catholic Church community in Fundong is supported by Mill Hill Missionaries.